maca88/datatables.plugins/README.md

 ### angular.dataTables.breeze.editable

-<b>Dependencies:</b> dataTables.breeze.editable, angular.dataTables, angular.datatables.tableTools
+<b>Dependencies :</b> dataTables.breeze.editable, angular.dataTables, angular.datatables.tableTools

 This plugin integrates the dataTables.breeze.editable with angular.

 ### dataTables.remoteState

 This plugin enables to store the table state on a remote location.
 One table can have multiple states in which one can be set as the default.
 The states will be shown on in a select box, when switching the table will load the selected state on the fly.
 This also works with ColReorder and ColVis plugin.
-The default classes are designed to work with Bootstrap but can be overriden to a custom ones.
+The default classes are designed to work with Bootstrap but can be overridden to a custom ones.

 Default settings:
 ```js